Schema Validation with Pydantic for Traffic Data

 def validate_makegood_logic(self) -> "TrafficSpot":

-raise ValueError("makegood_ref is only valid for MAKEGOOD spot types")
+raise ValueError("makegood_ref is only valid on MAKEGOOD spots")

 return self